MikaelMayer/Editor/README.md

 * `--question=false` automatically chooses the first answer in case of ambiguity (interactive questioning by default).
 It can always be re-added on any URL by adding `?question=true`
 * `--admin=true` activates the admin mode (mostly to change `server.elm` -- deactivated by default).
 It can always be re-added on any URL by adding `?admin=false`
 * `--path=dir` launch Editor at the given directory (can be relative or absolute)
+* '--port=8080' sets the listening port to 8080 (default: 3000).

+### Use Editor to open *.html, *.md and *.elm files

+Editor can also be used to open files on the command line.
+This can be useful to quickly edit one html or markdown file.
+Sample syntax:

+    editor test/links.html

+This will launch a temporary version of Editor and open an URL to this file in the default browser.
+When the tab or window is closed, the temporary server is killed.

 ### NPM require package